gdy-scu/IntentDrivenFTP/README.md

 │     └─example_data.csv (Example data file)
 │
 ├─Stage3
-│  dataloader.py (load traning trajectory data)
+│  │ config.json (config file using json format)
-│  model.py (the neural architecture corresponding to the FlightBERT++ framework) │  README.md (the current README file)
+│  │ dataloader.py (load traning trajectory data)
-│  run.py (the main file for the model training and testing) │  utils.py (tools for the project)
+│  │ model.py (the neural architecture corresponding to the FlightBERT++ framework) │  │ run.py (the main file for the model training and testing) │  │ utils.py (tools for the project)
 |  └─data
 │     │ example_data.txt (an example of manifest)
 │     └─trajectory